seifferth/repodrop/readme.md

 ## Configuration

 The configuration file is located at `~/.config/repodrop/config.yaml`.
-It contains two entries: The mailfolder notifications should be delivered to and a list of paths to local git repositories that should be checked for remote updates.
+It contains two entries: The maildir notifications should be delivered to and a list of paths to local git repositories that should be checked for remote updates.
 An example configuration file could look like this: